mshtyusuf/E_Authentication_System/README.md

    </ol>
  </ul>

- <b> Before running this application on your system, you are requested to change the sender email ID and password in settings.</b>
+ <b> Before running this application on your system, you are requested to change the sender email ID and password in settings.
+You are also required to change the location variable value present in views.py file.</b>